 Figure 2 adds three hierarchical LSP segments, labeled as "H-LSPs".
-These segments are present to support scaling, OAM and MEPs within each provider domain and across the inter-provider NNI.
-The MEPs are used to collect performance information, support diagnostiefault management functions, and support OAM triggered survivability schemes as discussed in [TP-SURVIVE].
-Each H-LSP may be protected using any of the schemes discussed in [TP-SURVIVE].
+These segments are present to support scaling, OAM and Maintenance End Points (MEPs), see [TP-OAM], within each provider domain and across the inter-provider NNI.
+The MEPs are used to collect performance information, support diagnostic and fault management functions, and support OAM triggered survivability schemes as discussed in [TP-SURVIVE].
+Each H-LSP may be protected or restored using any of the schemes discussed in [TP-SURVIVE].
 End-to-end monitoring is supported via MEPs at the End-to-End LSP and PW end points.
-Note that segment MEPs are may be collocated with MIPs of the next higher-layer (e.g., end-to-end) LSPs.
+Note that segment MEPs may be collocated with MIPs of the next higher-layer (e.g., end-to-end) LSPs.
+H-LSPs may also be used to implement Sub-Path Maintenance Elements (SPMEs) as defined in [RFC5921].
+(The MS-PW case is not shown.)